wq2012/SpectralCluster/README.md

 * Graph cut Laplacian: L' = D^{-1/2} L D^{-1/2}
 * Random walk Laplacian: L' = D^{-1} L

-**Question:** Why don't you just use the standard Laplacian matrix?

-**Answer:** Our Laplacian matrix is less sensitive (thus more robust) to the Gaussian blur operation.

 ### Cosine vs. Euclidean distance

 **Question:** Your paper says the K-Means should be based on Cosine distance, but this repository is using Euclidean distance.
 Do you have a Cosine distance version?